qaillc/GamesHackathon/README.md

 ## Short Description

-“Proof of Principal” of a flexible simulation sandbox where users can input high-level goals and witness emergent behavior.
+“Proof of Concept” of a flexible simulation sandbox where users can input high-level goals and witness emergent behavior.
 Ideal for testing AI training, robotics, or complex systems modeling.